 ruins, medieval towns, and baroque cities.
 You find a rich

 cultural heritage everywhere you look .
 The Romans and

 Venetians left a Latin influence on the coast, while the

 interior's Central European heritage is a legacy of the

 Austro-Hungarian Empire.
 Today Croatia is a stable, peaceful,

 European Union.
-Just a little over a decade ago, however,
+Just over two decades ago, however,

 it was the scene of bitter conflict as the nation sought